Medicines

 Botulinum toxin treatments are always provided by health care professionals.
 The need for botulinum toxin therapy is always assessed by a doctor regardless of the indication for the botulinum toxin injection.
 Doctors also write customer- or patient-specific prescriptions for botulinum toxin products.
 Doctors cannot write prescriptions for medicinal products containing botulinum toxin for nurses working in beauty salons for commercial purposes or order medicinal products for a beauty salon to use.

 If the prescribing doctor delegates the administration of botulinum toxin injection to someone else, they must be within immediate reach when the injection is administered.
-In this context, being ‘within immediate reach’ refers to being present in the same health care unit.
+In this context, being ‘within immediate reach’ refers to being present at the same health care service point.
 In other words, this requirement cannot be fulfilled with remote consultation.
-Administering the injection can be delegated to a nurse, public health nurse or midwife trained and licensed to administer injections and working in the same unit.
+Administering the injection can be delegated to a nurse, public health nurse or midwife trained and licensed to administer injections and working at the same health care service point.

-Nurses, public health nurses and midwives may only administer botulinum toxin injections while working in a health care unit either as a direct employee of the unit or as an independent contractor under an agreement made with the unit.
+Nurses, public health nurses and midwives may only administer botulinum toxin injections while working at a health care service point (either as an employee or as a contractual service provider).
 Injections must be able to be administered under the supervision of the prescribing doctor.
 They cannot be administered in a beauty salon or for example at a fair or a similar event even under the supervision of a doctor.

 Medicine prescriptions and administrations must be recorded in patient records as required by rules and regulations.